 The work of the Business law department is supported by a number of groups of volunteer experts and specialists, including:

-The Business Law department's work includes guidance on:
+The Business Law department's work includes:

 The Business Law Committee is one of ICAEW's oldest committees.
 Before 1990 it was known variously as the ‘Parliamentary Committee’ and the ‘Parliamentary and Law Committee’.